lendres/BibTeX-Library/README.md

 # BibTeXLibrary
 A utility library for BibTeX files written in C#.

 ## Ancestry

-This library is based on the _BibTeXLibrary_ by _BERef_.
-It contains contributions from _AizazZaidee_.
+This library is based on the [BibTeXLibrary](https://github.com/BERef/BibTeXLibrary).
 The library has been heavily modified and has had many additions so it can be used in an application for maintaining a BibTeX file.
+As a result, it is no longer compatible with the original library.

 ## Usage at a glance
 - string -> BibEntry
 ```csharp
 var parser = new BibParser(